2ndSightLab/ai-cfn/README.md

 ./get-latest-ami.sh
 ```

-# Launch and EC2 instance.
+# Launch an EC2 instance.
 Optionally create an AMI

 NOT FINISHED - WILL ADD TO THE COMMON DEPLOYMENT METHOD AT THE TOP BUT HERE FOR REFERENCE